Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 7. Move the label up and over the first label and place it slightly down from the top edge of the first label and to the left, about the thickness of a hair.
 The sample image design view is given below:

 8. I have already included the line of code necessary to run this trick.
-All you have to do is to enable that line in the VBA code, do the following:
+All you have to do is enable that line in the VBA code, do the following:

-9. While the Form is still in design view display the VBA Module (View - ->Code)
+9. While the Form is still in design view, display the VBA Module (View ->Code)

 10. You will find the following line of code in the Sub Form_Timer() Event Procedure in a different color (most probably in green color):